derykmakgill/website/poems.md

 ---
 layout: page
-title: And the world began when I was born
+title: The world began when I was born
 ---

-or

 ## An Anthology of Individualist Poetry